-In a limited number of cases, where eligible income of a resident is within a range with a tax rate less than 47 cents in the dollar as set out in the relevant table above, tax calculated on the beneficiary's share of net trust income at normal individual rates would exceed the tax calculated separately on the excepted income and eligible income components.
+In a limited number of cases, where eligible income of a resident is within a range with a tax rate less than 45 cents in the dollar as set out in tables 11.1 and 11.2, tax calculated on the beneficiary's share of net trust income at normal individual rates would exceed the tax calculated separately on the excepted income and eligible income components.
 In such cases, the trustee pays tax on the beneficiary's net trust income at normal individual rates.
 If the beneficiary is a non-resident, similar calculations are made using the rates that normally apply to non-residents.